PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 The simplest method is at the moment implemented: number all free degrees of freedom, row-by-row and column-by-column, starting from 1 up to `f.nfreedofs`, for the field `f`.

-The prescribed degrees of freedom are not numbered, and the prescribed degrees of freedom are marked with 0.
+The prescribed degrees of freedom are not numbered, and are marked with the "degree of freedom number" 0.

 ## Finite element

 The  finite element set is one of the basic entities in FinEtools.
 It is a homogeneous collection of  finite elements defined by the connectivity (collection of node numbers, listing the nodes connected by the element in  a specific order).
-The finite element set  provides  specialized methods  to compute values of basis functions and the values of  the gradients of the basis functions  with respect to the parametric coordinates.
+The finite element set  provides  specialized methods  to compute the values of basis functions and the values of  the gradients of the basis functions  with respect to the parametric coordinates.

 ### Element types